 ACRE has been working as far as possible with relevant Government departments so that hall managers have confidence they are working to "joined up" guidance.
-This sixth Issue of this Information Sheet addresses changes to the Government Guidance for the safe use of multi-purpose community facilities, re-issued on 14th September (see section 2.2 and Appendix D), which covered attendance in groups of 6 or less.
-Out of date references are also removed, e.g. on brass and woodwind instruments.
 It aims to provide practical information to assist hall managers to comply with Government guidance and the Health Protection Regulations.
 Where temporary local lockdowns are in force, those will take precedence over information contained here e.g. certain activities may be curtailed

-Village and Community Halls are multi-purpose premises so it is based on interpretation, as far as possible, of Government guidance published for Community Facilities and - where relevant - that for reopening of Playgrounds, Outdoor recreation areas, bars and cafes, indoor markets, places of worship, gym/leisure facilities and grassroots sport, performance.
+Village and Community Halls are multi-purpose premises so it is based on interpretation, as far as possible, of Government guidance published for Community Facilities and - where relevant - that for reopening of Playgrounds, Outdoor recreation areas, bars and cafes, indoor markets, places of worship, gym/leisure facilities and grassroots sport, performance and out of school settings.
 However, it is not possible to go into the detail of all the relevant Government guidance and links are given in Section 6.
 This Sheet may be updated in accordance with any subsequent government guidance.